Fall 2015 Enrollment

-The Office of Personal and Career Development aids student in securing internships.
-Students can receive academic credit for these experiences.
+The Office of Personal and Career Development aids students in securing internships that can additionally qualify for academic credit.
 All business majors are required to complete a 400-hour internship.
-97% of the Class of 2015 was either employed or enrolled in graduate school within six months of graduation.
+98.5% of the Class of 2016 was either employed or enrolled in graduate school within six months of graduation.

 Capstone Courses and Projects/Senior Experience